unipv-larl/llms-ag/README.md

 **Fine-tuning data**

-The fine-tuning data in json format is divided into training data (80%) and validation data (20%).
+The fine-tuning data in jsonl format is divided into training data (80%) and validation data (20%).
 The data consists in sets of synonyms automatically collected from back-translation dictionaries of Ancient Greek.

 **Fine-tuning script**